buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ![Sequence Diagram of the Communication in the Case Study](diagrams/sequences/showcase-app-calls.puml){#fig:seq_showcase_call}

 In {@fig:seq_showcase_call}, we show the process of a user call in the demo application.
 The user opens the web application and authenticates himself with ZITADEL.
 After that, the user is presented with the application and can click the "Call API" button.
 The frontend application calls the modern backend API with the access token from ZITADEL and asks for customer and order data.
-The customer data is present on the modern API so it is directly returned.
+The customer data is present on the modern API, so it is directly returned.
 To query the order data, the modern service relies on a legacy application which is only capable of Basic Authentication.

 Depending on the configuration (i.e. the environment variable `USE_WIREPACT`), the modern service will call the legacy application with either transformed basic authentication credentials (when `USE_WIREPACT=false`) or with the presented access token (`USE_WIREPACT=true`).
 Either way, the legacy API receives basic authentication credentials in the form of `<username>:<password>` and returns the data that is then presented to the user.